Health and travel insurance

 Non-compliant insurance policies

-Please note if your policy appears on the University's list of non-compliant insurance policies, it will not be accepted and you must pay for the Studentsafe-University policy.
+If your policy is included in the University's list of non-compliant insurance policies, it will not be accepted and you will be charged for the Allianz Studentsafe-University policy.

 Alternative policy assessment

-If you wish to use an insurance provider that is not on either list, your insurance policy must be assessed by the University's independent brokers to ensure the policy meets the required Code of Practice policy standard.
-If your alternative insurance is deemed to meet the requirements, you may apply for a waiver.
+If you have an insurance policy that is not on either the compliant list or non-compliant list, your policy must be assessed by the University's independent brokers to ensure it meets the Code of Practice.

 - Insurance certificate